Graduate Student News

 Advisor: Tommi Koskinen

-Pursuing a comprehensive investigation of the atmosphere of Saturn's moon, Titan, using an unexplored dataset from the Ultraviolet Imaging Spectrograph instrument that flew on the Cassini spacecraft.
-This work is the first step towards combining data from multiple Cassini instruments to create a detailed, global view of Titan's atmosphere.
+Conducting a comprehensive investigation of the upper atmosphere of Titan, Saturn’s largest moon by combining the Ultraviolet Imaging Spectrograph instrument data to create a detailed view of Titan’s atmosphere.

 Advisor: Mark Marley